jmsmistral/lorix/README.md

 The examples below show individual operations. `df1` and `df2` represent DataFrames containing the columns used in each example; file-loading examples assume the named files exist.

-See [CHANGELOG.md](CHANGELOG.md) for release history and compatibility notes.

 ### Create a DataFrame